-- The prevention guide Managing gifts and benefits: a guide for Hospital and Health Service employees includes some frequently asked questions (FAQs) and a decision tree that highlights decision points and recommended courses of action for receiving gifts or benefits. - The corruption prevention advisory Gifts and benefits is part of a series of publications designed to help the public sector identify and manage major corruption risks.
+- The prevention guide Managing gifts and benefits: a guide for Hospital and Health Service employees includes some frequently asked questions (FAQs) and a decision tree that highlights decision points and recommended courses of action for receiving gifts or benefits. - The Corruption Prevention Advisories are a series of publications designed to help the public sector identify and manage major corruption risks.

-You should also consider the Public Service Commission's Gifts and Benefits Directive.
+You should also consider the Public Sector Commission's Gifts and Benefits Directive.